Last Updated On:

 As of January 2018, the worldwide mobile population stands at 3.7 billion users.
 In fact, 49.7% of the total web page views last year came from mobile devices.
 This marks a clear shift in consumer behavior as more people visit business-related sites on their mobile devices.

 As a business, it makes mobile optimization a priority for you if you’re serious about being a top-ranked result for user search queries.
-More importantly, if users don’t have the best experience using your site on their mobiles, they’ll jump ship.
+This is because Google prioritizes mobile-friendly websites in the SERPs in their mobile-first indexing approach.
+Additionally, if users don’t have the best experience using your site on their mobiles, they’ll jump ship.

 The easiest thing to do is to optimize the desktop version of your site for mobile devices.
 And while this is the prevalent way of doing things, it’s no longer the best.
 If you want a leg-up in this game, you should consider having a mobile-first approach to optimization.
 Basically, develop your site for mobile and then optimize that for desktops instead.